ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 #### Labels

-- `name`: the name of the resource.
+- `resource`: the name of the resource.
 - `role`: one of `primary|secondary|unknown`
 - `volume`: the volume number
 - `disk_state`: one of `attaching|failed|negotiating|inconsistent|outdated|dunknown|consistent|uptodate`